Comprehensive Review Real Customer Analysis

 Sizing and Width The fit is generally true-to-size.
 However, because of that plush, thick upper, the internal volume can feel a bit lower than expected.
 It fits "cozy," which is a nice way of saying it hugs the foot tightly.
 This is fantastic for runners with low-to-average volume feet who want a secure lockdown.
 However, if you have wide feet or a high instep, you might find it a bit constricting.
 It's not necessarily narrow, but the padding takes up space.

-Break-in Period Honestly, there isn’t much of one.
-The NITROFOAM is good to go right out of the box.
-You might need a run or two to adjust the lacing to get the lockdown right without strangling your foot, but the foam itself doesn't need 50 miles to wake up.
+Break-in Period There isn't much of one.
+The NITROFOAM feels ready right out of the box.
+You might need a run or two to dial the lacing so you get good lockdown without strangling your foot, but the foam itself doesn't need 50 miles to wake up.

 The Ride Feel It's soft, but not "sinking in sand" soft.
 Lab tests show a stiffness of 15.0N, which is actually quite flexible compared to the average.
 This flexibility, combined with the soft foam, makes for a very smooth, natural transition through the gait cycle.